 “Music will save the world.” –Pablo Casals

-MiM provides schools with an intimate front seat pass to interactive performances, striving to ignite the creative soul and provide aural landscapes that uplift and inspire each and every child in attendance.
-Each season, in the months leading up to the mainstage concerts, MiM presents FREE programs for youth throughout our community.
+MiM provides youth with an intimate front seat pass to interactive performances, striving to ignite the creative soul and provide aural landscapes that uplift and inspire each young listener.
+Each season, in the months leading up to the mainstage concerts, MiM presents FREE programs for youth, with focus on the underserved, throughout our county.

 Starting with its inaugural visit in 2015, MiM regularly presents performances for the youth detained at Santa Cruz Juvenile Hall.
 “One said it was as if they were put in a trance and were let free.
 I asked him if he meant set free from the juvenile hall and he said, ‘No, set free from myself'” Read more about the experience in our BLOG.